CS 168: The Internet

 Currently, five internet layers exist: Application (L7), where code interfaces with the internet as an abstraction, Transport (L4), which can...

-- Sockets and Ports
+- Sockets and Ports: Definition of a socket

 Network Ports Switches and routers have physical ports where links connect to switches.
 The OS supports logical ports where applications connect to...